pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< /learner-task >}}

+The code in this script needs to set the Alien’s size.
+In Pytch, a size of `1` means original size, `0.5` means half size, and so on.
+You can check that a size of `0.15` is about right.

+{{< learner-task >}}

+Add code to your script which sets the Alien’s size to `0.15`.

+{{< learner-task-help >}}

+{{< jr-commit set-Alien-size edit-script >}}

+{{< /learner-task >}}

+### Make the alien drift down the screen

+The Alien should glide from the top to the bottom of the screen, then instantly go back to the top and start gliding again.

-The code of this script should work the same as Scratch’s *forever* block.
+You can add code to your script which works the same as Scratch’s *forever* block.
 In Python, you can say `while True:`, and underneath put *indented* lines to say what should keep happening.

 For example, here’s code which moves a sprite slowly across the screen: